ono-midori/ono-midori.github.io/techs/libevent.md

 The evbuffer_pullup() function "linearizes" the first size bytes of buf, copying or moving them as needed to ensure that they are all contiguous and occupying the same chunk of memory.
 If size is negative, the function linearizes the entire buffer.
 If size is greater than the number of bytes in the buffer, the function returns NULL.
 Otherwise, evbuffer_pullup() returns a pointer to the first byte in buf.

-Calling evbuffer_pullup() with a large size can be quite slow, since it potentially needs to copy the entire buffer’s contents.
+Calling evbuffer_pullup() with a large size can be quite slow, since it potentially needs to copy the entire buffer's contents.

 ```c++
 #include <event2/buffer.h>